 Now you've seen what a question is like, let's tackle a 15 question test to see how you fare against multiple questions against the clock.

-This free abstract/logical reasoning test contains 15 questions and has a time limit of 70 seconds per question.
+This free abstract/logical reasoning test which contains 10 questions and has a time limit of 70 seconds per question.
 This test is fairly challenging and will be a similar difficulty to those graduate employers use.

 Finally, the best method is to practise online abstract reasoning tests.
 Much like the free example above, we have a vast question bank that will put your lateral thinking skills to the test and help you get exam-ready.
-Our bundle pack includes all our logical, inductive and diagrammatic tests which are perfect for developing abstract reasoning skills.
+Premium access includes all our logical, inductive and diagrammatic tests which are perfect for developing abstract reasoning skills.